Akkii4/Blockchain_Concepts/Blockchain_Consensus.md

 Validators must prove that they have allocated a certain amount of disk space to store data related to the network.
 It's more eco-friendly and accessible than PoW but more vulnerable to attacks and data loss.
 Examples include Chia, Filecoin, Arweave, and SIA.

+## 𝗣𝗿𝗼𝗼𝗳-𝗼𝗳-𝗪𝗲𝗶𝗴𝗵𝘁 (𝗣𝗼𝗪𝗲𝗶𝗴𝗵𝘁) ⚖️:
+Validation process is delegated to a single or a few trusted entities.
+Very efficient and consistent, but sacrifices decentralization and censorship-resistance.
+Example Algorand.

 ## Practical Byzantine Fault Tolerance (PBFT) ⚖️

-The validation process is delegated to a single or a few trusted entities.
-It's very efficient and consistent but sacrifices decentralization and censorship-resistance.
-Example: Algorand.
+Allows a network to reach consensus even if some nodes are faulty or malicious, very fast and reliable, but requires high coordination and communication.
+Examples are Hyperledger Fabric and Ziliqa

 ## Proof-of-Elapsed-Time (PoET)⏳